What do you want to do if your customers don't pay?

 A dunning scheme include one or more steps.
 You may add as many as you like.
 Each step of a dunning scheme, including an action and a notification.
 If more steps are provided, a delay between each step indicate the occurrence of each step.

-- Actions.
-Actions are grouped as payment actions or subscription actions and followed closely by a notification.
+Actions.
+Actions are grouped as payment actions, subscription actions or invoice actions.
 Payment actions allow the retry of payment capture either by using the same payment method of the customer, or by providing an alternate payment.
-This is a strong approach to ensuring that your revenue gets settled on time.
+This is a strong approach to ensure that your revenue gets settled on time.
 Subscription actions allow you to control the state of a subscription should one be associated with the payment.
+Invoice actions allow you to credit the invoice currently in dunning, typically used when the invoice is about to complete the dunning flow.
+This will allow full automation for businesses where the offboarding needs to be completely automatic.
+There is also the option to cancel the invoice in dunning to prevent payments fx.

 An invoice in dunning will display the Dunning Status in a view to the right as you view the Invoice.
 While the Invoice is in Dunning you have some actions available.